rebelsky/sams-assorted-musings-reflections/student-graders.md

 It feels like I should use myself as an example, since I know my habits and pressures better than most.
-My [weekday work schedule](http://www.cs.grinnell.edu/~rebelsky/Schedule/schedule.2017S.html) already consumes 40-42 hours per week, and that does not include class prep for two of my courses, handling the many student emails I get, grading, or enough time for the paperwork that the College asks me to do.
+My [weekday work schedule](http://www.cs.grinnell.edu/~rebelsky/Schedule/schedule.2017S.html) already consumes 35 to 42 hours per week, and that does not include class prep for two or three of my courses, writing assignments, handling the many student emails I get, grading, scholarship, or enough time for the paperwork that the College asks me to do.
 I just don't have the time to grade everything and to stay sane [8].

 Where do I use graders?
 Primarily in 100-level courses, such as CSC 151.
 In that course, students have a daily lab writeup, a weekly quiz, a weekly